+Walking back after treatment can be challenging.
 When I am on vacation, I have a hard time talking about or even recalling my day-to-day life in New York City.
-I forget restaurant names, train stops, addresses; it’s almost like I can’t remember my daily life at all.
+I forget restaurant names, train stops, addresses.
+It’s almost like I can’t remember my daily life at all.
 Sometimes I worry how I will integrate when I return home from vacation.

-Luckily, the very second that I step back into the airport I am immediately swept back into my “real life;” and the things I couldn’t remember on vacation come back to me, as if my body has memory.
-Immediately, I am swept back into my old schedule and routines without having to think twice – it’s almost like I never went on vacation at all.
+Luckily, the very second that I step back into the airport I am immediately swept back into my “real life.”
+The things I couldn’t remember on vacation come back to me, as if my body has memory.
+Immediately, I am swept back into my old schedule and routines without having to think twice.
+It’s almost like I never went on vacation at all.

 For someone to successfully recover, work needs to be done in his or her daily living situations.
 This takes time.
 There is a saying that anyone can stay sober in a treatment facility.
 Additional time and energy must be spend on recovery on return home.

 After care plans can be intensive, like choosing to live away from home either on the campus of the treatment center or in a sober living house.
 It is a lot to take on, but these programs need to be intense, because that’s how the focus can remain in recovery and maintaining newer, healthier habits.